Hybrid connections on Hessian manifolds: A tale of three metrics (and five volume forms)

+Then, for any pseudo-Euclidean metric $g$ on $M$ (i.e.\ with $g$ constant in affine charts), every geodesic of $\nabla$ has constant speed with respect to the pseudo-Riemannian metric $h$ such that $h(dx,dx) = \frac{g(dx,dx)}{\psi(x)^{4}}$ so $\nabla$ and $h$ are isochrone to each other.

-\begin{proof} The fact that $h$ is isochrone to $\nabla$ is proved in Section~\ref{sub:geo:proj}.
-Conversely any two isochrone and $g$-conformal metric of the form $\rho g$ and $\tilde \rho g$ must locally have a constant ratio $\alpha=\tilde \rho/\rho$ on lines whose direction is not in the light cone.
+Conversely any two isochrone and $g$-conformal metrics of the form $\rho g$ and $\tilde \rho g$ must locally have a constant ratio $\alpha=\tilde \rho/\rho$ on lines whose direction is not in the light cone.
 Locally any point close to $x$ can be reached by following one or two straight segments whose directions are not in the light cone.
 It follows that $\tilde \rho/\rho$ is locally constant. \end{proof}